Kurukshetra War: Krishna's peace mission

-As a last attempt at peace is called for in Rajadharma, Krishna travels to the kingdom of Hastinapur to persuade the Kauravas to see reason, avoid bloodshed of their kin, and to embark upon a peaceful path with him as the "divine" ambassador of the Pandavas.
+As a last attempt at peace is called for in Rajadharma, Krishna travels to the Kingdom of Hastinapura to persuade the Kauravas to see reason, avoid bloodshed of their kin, and to embark upon a peaceful path with him as the "divine" ambassador of the Pandavas.
 Duryodhana is insulted that Krishna turns down his invitation to accommodate himself in the royal palace.
-Duryodhana plots to arrest Krishna and insult, humiliate, and defame him in front of the entire royal court of Hastinapur as a challenge to the prestige of the Pandavas and declaration of an act of open war.
+Duryodhana plots to arrest Krishna and insult, humiliate, and defame him in front of the entire royal court of Hastinapura as a challenge to the prestige of the Pandavas and declaration of an act of open war.

-At the formal presentation of the peace proposal by Krishna in the Kuru Mahasabha at the court of Hastinapur, Krishna asks Duryodhana to return Indraprastha to the Pandavas and restore the status quo, or at least give five villages, one for each of the Pandavas; Duryodhana refuses.
+At the formal presentation of the peace proposal by Krishna in the Kuru Mahasabha at the court of Hastinapura, Krishna asks Duryodhana to return Indraprastha to the Pandavas and restore the status quo, or at least give five villages, one for each of the Pandavas; Duryodhana refuses.
 Krishna's peace proposals are ignored and dismissed, and Duryodhana publicly orders his soldiers to arrest Krishna despite warnings from the elders.
 Krishna laughs and displays his divine form, radiating intense light.
 He curses Duryodhana that his downfall was certain at the hands of the one who was sworn to tear off his thigh.
 His peace mission utterly insulted by Duryodhana, Krishna returns to the Pandava camp at Upaplavya to inform the Pandavas that the only course left to uphold the principles of virtue and righteousness is war.
 During his return, Krishna meets Karna, Kunti's firstborn (before Yudhishthira), and asks him to help his brothers and fight on the side of dharma.
 However, as he is being helped by Duryodhana, Karna says to Krishna that he would battle against the Pandavas as he had a debt to pay.

 War preparations

-Duryodhana and Arjuna go to Krishna at Dwarka to ask for his and his army's help.
+Duryodhana and Arjuna go to Krishna at Dvaraka to ask for his and his army's help.
 Duryodhana arrives first and finds Krishna asleep.
 Duryodhana chooses a seat at Krishna's head and waits for him to awaken, while Arjuna sits and waits at Krishna's feet.
 When Krishna woke up, he saw Arjuna first and gave him the first right to make his request.
-Krishna tells Arjuna and Duryodhana that he would give the Narayani Sena to one side and himself as a non-combatant to the other.
+Krishna tells Arjuna and Duryodhana that he would give the Narayani Sena consisting of gopas to one side and himself as a non-combatant to the other.
 Since Arjuna is given the first opportunity to choose, Duryodhana worries that Arjuna would choose the mighty army of Krishna.
-When given the choice of either Krishna's army or Krishna himself on their side, Arjuna chooses Krishna,.
+When given the choice of either Krishna's army or Krishna himself on their side, Arjuna chooses Krishna.
 Arjuna asks Krishna to be his charioteer, who agrees.
 Both Duryodhana and Arjuna returned satisfied.

 The Pandavas gather their armies while camping at Upaplavya in Virata's territory.
 Contingents arrive from across the country.

-Pandava army
+Pandava Army

 Yudhishthira asks his brothers to organize their army.
 The Pandavas have seven akshauhinis with the help of their allies.
-After consulting his commanders, the Pandavas appoint Dhrishtadyumna as the supreme commander of the Pandava army.
+After consulting his commanders, the Pandavas appoint Dhrishtadyumna as the Major General of the Pandava Army.